We love content.

 We repeat.
 We love relevant, shareable content and we want to build a library of it!

 Become an #AMALV blogger.
 We welcome veterans and rookies alike.
 Simply review our best practices below and follow the rules (if you want to get published).
-Then submit your article to [email protected].
+Then submit your article using the form below!

 If we publish your blog, we’ll give you a two to three sentence shout out and link back to your website and/or social sites.